Print a Given Matrix in Spiral Form

 Solution steps

-We are using function printSpiralOrder().
-Inside the function, we initialize all the variables and make a call to the helper unction recursiveSpiral() to print the matrix in spiral order.
+Suppose we are using function printSpiralOrder().
+Inside the function, we initialize all the variables and make a call to the helper function recursiveSpiral() to print the matrix in spiral order.

 void printSpiralOrder(int X[][], int m, int n)